simonen/obsidian/LINUX 1/STORAGE/Filesystems.md

 mkfs.btrfs -d raid10 /dev/sdb /dev/sdc /dev/sdd /dev/sde
 ```

--d: creates the profile for the data block groups
+- `-d`: creates the profile for the data block groups
--m: creates the profile for the metadata block groups
+- `-m`: creates the profile for the metadata block groups

 ##### Subvolumes and Snapshots